-Omicron and Delta spell return of unpopular restrictions
+Omicron and delta spell return of unpopular restrictions

 “People need normality.
 They need families, they need to see people, obviously safely, socially distancing, but I really think, this Christmas now, people have had enough,” said Belinda Storey, who runs a stall at a Christmas market in Nottingham, England.

-In the Netherlands, where the curfew went into effect last week, mounted police patrol to break up demonstrations against the new lockdown, which is among the world's strictest.
+In the Netherlands, where the lockdown went into effect last week, mounted police patrol the streets to break up demonstrations.
 But most people appeared resigned to rush through errands and head home.

 “The only thing we can do is to listen to the rules, follow them and hope it's not getting worse.
 For me it's no problem.
 I'm a nurse.
 I know how sick people get," said Wilma van Kampen.

-Huburt Bruls, mayor of the Dutch city of Nijmegen who banned a protest last weekend, said he sympathised with the frustration but was prepared to carry out the national rules at home.
+Huburt Bruls, who as mayor of the Dutch city of Nijmegen banned a protest last weekend, said he sympathized with the frustration but was prepared to carry out the national rules.

 “I don't care whether the measure will cost me some extra votes in the elections,” Prime Minister Kyriakos Mitsotakis said Wednesday after lawmakers passed the measure.
 “I am convinced that we are doing the right thing, and I am convinced that this policy will save lives."

-In Israel, the Government this week approved resuming the use of a controversial phone-monitoring technology to perform contact tracing of people confirmed to have the Omicron variant.
+In Israel, the government this week briefly resumed using a phone-monitoring technology to perform contact tracing of people confirmed to have the omicron variant, only to halt its use on Thursday.

-Israeli rights groups have decried the use of the technology as a violation of privacy rights, and others have noted that its accuracy in indoor places is flawed, leading to large numbers of people being wrongly flagged.
-The Supreme Court earlier this year issued a ruling limiting its use.

-“We need to use this tool in extreme situations, and I am not convinced we are in that kind of situation,” Justice Minister Gideon Saar told Israeli public broadcaster Kan this week.
+“From the beginning I noted that use of this tool would be limited and brief — for a few days, in order to get urgent information to halt infection with the new, unknown variant,” Health Minister Nitzan Horowitz said on Twitter.

-And Germany yesterday imposed strict new limitations on the unvaccinated, excluding them from nonessential stores, restaurants, and other major public venues.
+Germany on Thursday imposed strict new limitations on the unvaccinated, excluding them from nonessential stores, restaurants, and other major public venues.
 They can go to work only with a negative test.

 The legislature is expected to take up a general vaccine mandate in coming weeks.

-German Chancellor Angela Merkel said the measures were necessary because hospitals risk becoming overloaded: “The situation in our country is serious.”
+German Chancellor Angela Merkel said the measures were necessary because hospitals risked becoming overloaded: “The situation in our country is serious.”

 “If people are vaccinated and wear their masks, there's no need for the lockdowns,” he added.